Braydon22/guess-the-word/README.md

 # About
-Guess word(s) from variety of difficulties
+Guess word(s) in variety of difficulties

 Screen Shots
 ![image](https://user-images.githubusercontent.com/69196018/166851514-5bae33a1-192c-4729-b171-6190a886c4a9.png)